 Although it’s not at the top of most bamboo growers’ lists, this is a very beautiful and versatile species.
 As an ornamental, this tall, evergreen grass will keep the garden looking lively throughout the year.
 It looks good alongside other tall trees, both conifers and deciduous.
 And it’s equally compatible in a subtropical setting, among palm trees, oleanders and succulents.

 The sturdy poles of Phyllostachys viridiglaucescens are excellent for crafts and building.
-Be aware, however, not all the poles will grow perfectly straight.
-They are not as big as Moso or Henon, but the culms are nearly solid or else have very thick walls that make them unusually strong and resistant to cracking.
+They are not as big as Moso or Henon, but the culms are nearly solid, with unusually thick walls that give the poles impressive strength for their size while also reducing splitting during drying and fabrication.
 The species is especially valuable to furniture makers who prefer medium-sized bamboo with even consistency and reliable strength.

 Learn more